FourteenBrush/MathExpressionParser/README.md

 - [ ] Allow numeric values with different bases, e.g. 0x1, 0b2.
 - [ ] Allowing to insert variables through the parser, e.g. "x = sqrt(16)"
 - [ ] Allow multi-line expressions
+- [ ] Allow expressions to be cached for later reuse

 ## More examples: